mediadistillery/ExampleTemplateService/example-service-template-service/README.md

 #  Example Service Template

 This project contains the Example Service Templete (see [Github](https://github.com/mediadistillery/ExampleTemplateService.git)).
-This project mainly is an example FastApi implementation where there is just an Add function implemented and resturn an addition of a list of numbers.
+This project mainly is an example FastApi implementation where there is just an Add function implemented and returns an addition of a list of numbers.

 ## Getting Started